omniauth/omniauth-shibboleth-redux/README.md

 Shibboleth strategy just checks the existence of Shib-Session-ID or Shib-Application-ID.

-If you want to use omniauth-shibboleth without Apache or IIS, you can try **rack-saml**.
+If you want to use omniauth-shibboleth-redux without Apache or IIS, you can try **rack-saml**.
 It supports a part of Shibboleth SP functions.

 https://github.com/toyokazu/rack-saml